416-289-5000, Ext. 2457

 The head of these institutions has the responsibility for making decisions under FIPPA.
 Regulation 460, made under FIPPA, designates the Chair of the Board of Governors as the "head" for colleges and the Executive Head as the "head" for the designated universities.
 Each institution can delegate this responsibility.

 Centennial College has appointed an Information and Privacy Coordinator to assist the institution in meeting its statutory obligations to provide access to information and protect personal privacy.
 The Ministry of Government Services has the overall responsibility for implementation of FIPPA within the Ontario Government.
-The Ministry of Government Services Manual recommends that the Coordinator's responsibilities include designing measures to ensure the privacy requirements of FIPPA are honoured.
+The Ministry of Government Services Manual recommends that the Coordinator's responsibilities include designing measures to ensure the privacy requirements of FIPPA are honored.

 In administering OSAP, each institution is responsible for protecting the personal privacy of the personal information it has in its custody or under its control in accordance with FIPPA and its own internal policies and procedures and any relevant OSAP policy and procedure.